 Everything not only tastes great, but the buffet table looks perfect.
 I got tired of using the same old decorations, so I got some new ones and created two new amazing recipes to share with you for your own celebrations.

 First up are my favorite new treats, Ritz Cracker Crunch Footballs.

-These treats where not originally going to be made like this.
+These treats were not originally going to be made like this.
 I started by trying, yes, I said, trying to make Ritz Cracker Toffee in the shape of footballs.
-After three attempts, one batch of burnt sugar and two pans of a grease slicked sugar, I gave up.
+After three attempts, one batch of burnt sugar and two pans of grease-slicked sugar, I gave up.

-It was a good thing I invited some friends over to help me eat all this game day grub.
-These Coca-Cola Chocolate Ganache are pretty darn good too.
+It was a good thing I invited some friends over to help me eat all this game-day grub.
+The Coca-Cola Chocolate Ganache Footballs are pretty darn good too.